kiba6563/7-Segment-Display/7Seg_1Digit/README.md

 # 7-Segment 1Digit Display
 A PL-PS logic implementation of a decimal number in a 7-Segment display and binary numbers on LEDs.
 PL side of the logic is implemented by the VHDL code that displays decimal number on 1Digit 7-Segment.
-On-board 4-bit LED displays the corresponding binary value.
-This is the PS logic implemented by the FPGA SoC.
+The PS logic, implemented by the FPGA SoC, controls the on-board 4-bit LEDs that displays corresponding binary value.

 ## Tools
 <li> Vivado 2022.2 </li>